AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/rate-limits/index.md

 * **4** requests **per minute (RPM)**
 * **9,000** requests **per day (RPD)**

-It's important to understand that rate limits are shared across all users within your organization and that all users within an organization share the same rate limits.
+Rate limits are shared across **all users within your organization**.

 ## What to Do If You Run Into Issues

 If you exceed the rate limits, you'll receive an **HTTP 429 Too Many Requests** error.
 If you encounter this error, consider any of the following solutions:

 - **Review your usage** and reduce unnecessary requests.
-- **Implement retry logic** via a [`retry-after` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) or [exponential backoff strategy](https://en.wikipedia.org/wiki/Exponential_backoff).
+- **Implement retry logic** via a [`retry-after` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) or an [exponential backoff strategy](https://en.wikipedia.org/wiki/Exponential_backoff).
 - **Contact your account manager** to request enabling higher usage rates.

 ## Why do API rate limits exist?

-Rate limits are standard practice for APIs, and they serve several important purposes, including:
+Rate limits are standard practice that serve several important purposes, including:

 * **Preventing abuse**: Protects APIs from being overwhelmed by excessive requests.
 * **Protecting against downtime**: Reduces the risk of service interruptions.